 It’s time for another hard-hitting freelancer Q&A!
-This time, I have a question about how to structure the scope of a retainer.
-Meaning how you decide what services to offer and how you prevent the client from taking up too much of your time.
+This time, I have a few questions about how to structure and then sign clients to retainer deals.
+And I’m going to walk through how you decide what services to offer, how to get your client to hire you for those services, and then how you prevent the client from taking up too much of your time.

 (Note: this is different from my Landlord Retainer — which focuses on your payment terms, and comes up again towards the end of this email.)